taimos/dvalin/README.md

 the AsyncAssert class.
 To inject client proxies to your API under test just annotate a field in your test class with `@TestProxy` and dvalin will create the desired proxy and link it to the server instance during test execution.

+### JSON Web Tokens

+For Web Token support include the additional dependency `dvalin-jaxrs-jwtauth` and set the following properties:

+* `jwtauth.issuer` - the issuer of the tokens
+* `jwtauth.secret` - the shared secret to sign web tokens with
+* `jwtauth.timeout` - optional timeout of the tokens (defaults to one hour)

+You can then create WebTokens using the `JWTAuth` bean and they are automatically validated when set as Bearer type Authorization.

 ## jpa

 The `jpa` library adds JPA and Hibernate support including changeset management using liquibase.
 By setting some